zayo/steam-thresher/README.md

 should be doable, although buggy right now.

 ## How to start?
-### UI based Action
 1. Begin with definition of both `Action` and `Args` in `:core` module,
 2. Create new `:feature` module with `NavHostFragment` implementation that will consume the action,
 3. Follow with implementation of `ActionHandler` in `:app` module,
 4. Now you are ready to call `Navigator.navigate(NewAction)` and let the `:feature` to handle UI.

-### Data based Action
+#### Data based Action
-(This isn't implemented anywhere, not really a goal of this poc, only possibility)
+> This isn't implemented anywhere, not really a goal of this poc, only possibility.
 1. Begin with definition of both `Action` and `Args` in `:core` module,
 2. Update `ActionDelegate` implementation in `:app` to point at a consumer of the action,
 3. Make sure the `Action` is consumed and its result is propagated (updates some repo, that current ui subscribes, etc),
 4. Now you are ready to call `Navigator.navigate(NewAction)` and that's it.

 # Future steps